Yamaha 125 AS1 and 125 AS2

 Back in 1960’ s 125cc engine motorcycles were used as utility vehicles, but as technology advanced, they became more and more popular as sport and touring bikes.
 If you were a teenager back in those days, the Yamaha YAS1 could have easily been a motorcycle of your dreams.

-Introduced in 1967 in Japan, Yamaha AS1 defied all motorcycle logic with its miniaturisation and simplicity.
-Yamaha 125 AS1 was lightweight and relatively cheap with many parts identical to the Yamaha FS1 moped.
+Introduced in 1967 in Japan, Yamaha YAS1 defied all motorcycle logic with its miniaturisation and simplicity.
+Yamaha 125 AS1 was lightweight and relatively cheap with many components identical to the Yamaha FS1 moped.
 The basic tubular frame carried 125cc two stroke twin air cooled engine.
-Both YAS1 & YAS2 had cast iron twin cylinders, single shoe drum brakes at front and rear, chain transmission, enclosed suspension at front and rear and chromed tank panels.
+Both 1968 Yamaha YAS1 & YAS2 motorcycle had cast iron twin cylinders, single shoe drum brakes at front and rear, chain transmission, enclosed suspension at front and rear and chromed tank panels.
 The sports bike look was finished off with twin chrome exhausts.
 It came in two colours only Red or Blue.

-1970 Yamaha AS2 / YAS2 was an aesthetic evolution of YAS1 with different tachometer, double cam and larger fuel tank
+1970 Yamaha AS2 / YAS2 was an aesthetic evolution of YAS1 bike with different tachometer, double cam and a larger fuel tank

-1971 Yamaha AS3 / YAS3 received a major upgrade.
-It was larger, heavier and much chunkier version of the old YAS1.
-The engine was housed in a new frame, it got new set of front forks, aluminium cylinder and other new features.
+1971 Yamaha AS3 / YAS3 motorcycle received a major upgrade.
+It was a larger, heavier and much chunkier version of the classic YAS1.
+The engine was housed in an improved frame, it got upgraded set of front forks, aluminium cylinder and other back then revolutionary features.

-Due to popularity and slight difference between earlier models and the 1971 Yamaha AS3, we made a special category just for this model alone!
-If you can’t find a specific part on our website to fit your YAS restoration project or you need a parts list, please email us.
+Due to popularity and slight difference between earlier YAS two stroke bikes and the 1971 Yamaha AS3, we made a special category for each major development stage of YAS motorcycles!

 Here are also some handy links:

-Yamaha YAS1 road test article at Classic Motorbikes
+YAS1 125 road test article at Classic Motorbikes

 Dedicated Yamaha YAS and RDX Forum in France